garinmoulin-lgtm/nixconfigs/README.md

 I cannot emphasize this enough but it is *absolutely necessary* that you read through the *entire* README.

+## News
+I will soon switch over entirely from Mocha to Evergreen forest and clean up bits of my code.
+It's hard doing it but with the help of AI nowadays it should be fine.

+Note that I am still defining colors, adding flakes manually and cleaning code, but I'm letting AI translate the color palettes from one to another to be less of a load.
+Thanks.
 ## Installation (WIP - UNSTABLE)
 Copy and paste the block below to install.
 ```bash